Soundmatters/HbManualAudioQcWorkflow/Himan Brown Collection- Item-level Quality Control workflow draft.md

 •	the program content has no break in continuity
 •	the program content is consistent with the data gathered in step one[see above]

 4)	Inspect the audio file both visually and by playing back approximately thirty seconds from the head, middle and tail of the file.
-Using the signal analysis meters and the Amplitude Statistics generated in step 2 (above), assure that the following technical and production characteristics are consistant and appropriate:
+Using the DAW's signal analysis meters and the Amplitude Statistics generated in step 2 (above), assure that the following technical and production characteristics are consistant and appropriate:
 •	Speed
 •	Playback direction
 •	Channel balance